Lebap Region

-It contains the Repetek Nature Reserveas well as the Köýtendag Nature Reserve, which includes Turkmenistan's highest mountain, Aýrybaba (3137 meters).
+It contains the Repetek Nature Reserve as well as the Köýtendag Nature Reserve, which includes Turkmenistan's highest mountain, Aýrybaba.
 Lebap is also home to the Dayahatyn caravansaray.

 The region is located along the Amu Darya.
 The Kyzylkum Desert is located on the east side of the river and Karakum Desert is located on the west side of the river.
 About three-quarters of the region's land area is in the Karakum Desert.
 The region's sunny weather and abundance of water resources help produce high-quality long-staple cotton.

 History

 The region of present-day Lebap once occupied a spot along the Silk Road.
 The 9th-10th century caravansaray of Dayahatyn is located within Lebap.